Spizzy1/IzzyEngine/README.md

 ## What it currently implements

-A basic rendering engine with structs for shaders, meshes and textures with a generalized "Character" struct to tie them all together for ease of use, written in OpenGL.
+- A basic rendering engine with structs for shaders, meshes and textures with a generalized "Character" struct to tie them all together for ease of use, written in OpenGL.

+- Rudamentary event loop using function pointers.

+- A custom vector implementation.

 ## What it plans to implement and why?